Abigail Kimber: Botany collections

 Kimber taught chemistry and botany at the Kimberton Boarding School for Girls, teaching pupils such as Graceanna Lewis, who would later go on to become a natural history teacher herself.
-Kimber also achieved fame in the botanist community as a plant collector.
+Kimber uncovered and distinguished many species, and also achieved fame in the botanist community as a plant collector.
 Kimber is noted as the second recorded donator of plant objects to the Delaware County Institute of Science.
-The donation was submitted on November 22, 1834 and consisted of “Brown hematite and plumbago," a type of mineral and a shrub.
+The donation was submitted on November 22, 1834, and consisted of “Brown hematite and plumbago," a type of mineral and a shrub.
 Kimber was noted to collect both plants and minerals, which she forwarded to William Darlington, who went on to cite her collections in his 1837 and 1853 editions of his botanical index Flora Cestrica: An Attempt to Enumerate and Describe the Flowering and Filicoid Plants of Chester County, in the State of Pennsylvania.
 William Darlington later argued in the 1853 edition of his index that the best way to diffuse botany was to educate women in the science, perhaps inspired by the women botanists he interacted with, including Kimber.

 Death

-Abigail Kimber died on March 22, 1871 in Philadelphia, Pennsylvania at the age of 66 or 67 (as her exact birth date is unknown) of unknown causes.
+Abigail Kimber died on March 22, 1871, in Philadelphia, Pennsylvania at the age of 66 or 67 of unknown causes.